 These effects may last from an hour or two when injected and typically slowly return the user to full consciousness within 4 or 5 hours of use.
 As tolerance builds with repeated use, the effects felt will weaken as will the length of time the high lasts.
-Likewise, the feeling of being sober will increasingly feel uncomfortable and unpleasant as the body and brain adapt to the presence of heroin and withdrawal symptoms begin to manifest.
+Likewise, the feeling of being sober will increasingly feel uncomfortable and unpleasant as the body and brain adapt to the presence of heroin, and withdrawal symptoms begin to manifest.

 Long Term Effects of Heroin Use

 One of the more dangerous effects of long term heroin use is the buildup of tolerance.
-This means that the brain and body has adapted to the presence of heroin through a process called downregulation and more heroin is needed to produce the same effects.
+This means that the brain and body have adapted to the presence of heroin through a process called downregulation and more heroin is needed to produce the same effects.
 This begins to happen very early in the stages of heroin use and only escalates as more heroin is used.
 The development of tolerance also means that someone will feel increasingly uncomfortable without heroin and is on the way to dependence and finally addiction.
-It is possible that after using heroin for long enough, a users body may never return to the tolerance levels they had before using heroin.
+It is possible that after using heroin for long enough, a user’s body may never return to the tolerance levels they had before using heroin.
 This means that any opioid painkillers that they may need for serious issues will be less effective.

-The effects heroin has on the body and mind are far reaching and won’t be fully felt until it has been used for extended periods of time.
+The effects heroin has on the body and mind are far-reaching and won’t be fully felt until it has been used for extended periods of time.
 There is, of course, the fact that heroin use will produce physical dependence and addiction if used for an extended period.
-There are also physical symptoms which will take time to produce consequences, but often by the time the consequences are noticed it is too late to do anything except damage control.
+There are also physical symptoms that will take time to produce consequences, but often by the time the consequences are noticed it is too late to do anything except damage control.
 Some of the more common symptoms of this type include:

 - Chronic Constipation: This is unpleasant on its own and may lead to a prolapse, impacted stool, and other GI issues.